ray155093/azure-docs.zh-tw/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

                 ClickedUrls     string
         FROM "/Samples/Data/SearchLog.tsv"
         USING Extractors.Tsv();

     @rs1 =
         SELECT
             Region,
             SUM(Duration) AS TotalDuration
         FROM @searchlog
     GROUP BY Region;

     @res =
     SELECT *
     FROM @rs1
     ORDER BY TotalDuration DESC
     FETCH 5 ROWS;

     OUTPUT @rs1
         TO @out1
         ORDER BY TotalDuration DESC
         USING Outputters.Csv();
     OUTPUT @res
         TO @out2
         ORDER BY TotalDuration DESC
         USING Outputters.Csv();

-U-SQL 的 ORDER BY 子句必須搭配 FETCH 子句一起用在 SELECT 運算式中。
+U-SQL ORDER BY clause has to be combined with the FETCH clause in a SELECT expression.

-U-SQL 的 HAVING 子句可以用來將輸出限制為符合 HAVING 條件的群組：
+U-SQL HAVING clause can be used to restrict the output to groups that satisfy the HAVING condition:

     @searchlog =
         EXTRACT UserId          int,